Smith & Wesson Model 500: Design

 The Model 500 was built on the entirely new X-Frame, which was developed exclusively to handle the immense muzzle velocity and pressures generated by firing of the .500 Magnum cartridge.
 It is among the most powerful revolvers in the world since its original release in 2003, and is marketed as "the world's most powerful handgun" by the manufacturer.

-The Model 500 can fire a bullet weighing 350 gr (22.7 g; 0.8 oz) at 1,975 feet per second (602 m/s) generating a muzzle energy of over 3030 ft·lbf, roughly twice that of the .50 AE Desert Eagle, and a momentum of 13.7 Newton seconds.
-Commercial loadings are available in bullet weights ranging from 275 gr to 700 gr.
+The Model 500 can fire a bullet weighing 350 gr at 1975 ft/s generating a muzzle energy of over 3030 ft·lbf, roughly twice that of the .50 AE Desert Eagle, and a momentum of 13.7 Newton seconds.
+Commercial loadings are available in bullet weights ranging from 275 to 700 gr.
 The Model 500 is capable of firing the shorter .500 S&W Special cartridge.

 Instead of a traditional barrel, the S&W 500 uses a rifled tube inside a barrel shroud that is secured by tension from the front.
 This tensioning leads to stability, making barrels less expensive to produce and resulting in a more accurate revolver.

 Lockup is accomplished by a center-pin in the rear of the cylinder and a ball detent in the frame.

 The advanced design of the firearm helps in counteracting the recoil felt by the shooter.
 This includes the sheer weight of the firearm, including a full-length underlug contributing to a forward balance; use of rubber grips; and the use of a compensator.
 The compensator offers modest recoil reduction, but also increases muzzle blast.
 On certain S&W Performance Center models the compensator is replaced with a muzzle brake.

 Like most large caliber handguns, the Model 500 is suitable for sport and hunting applications.
 Any of the available bullet weights can be relied on to take game at a range in excess of 200 yd, a feat matched by only a handful of other handguns.
 The high energy of these rounds makes it possible to hunt extremely large African game successfully.